yoichitgy/EECircularMusicPlayerControl/README.md

 Installation
 -----------
+EECircularMusicPlayerControl can be installed by [CocoaPods](http://cocoapods.org/) with your Podfile containing the following line.

+    pod 'EECircularMusicPlayerControl'

-Copy the files in "EECircularMusicPlayerControl" directory to your project.
+Or, just copy the files in "EECircularMusicPlayerControl" directory to your project.
+In this case, you have to add the `-fobjc-arc` compiler flag to the EEToolbarCenterButton source (.m) files if your project doesn't use ARC.

 Usage
 -----------